zfowler3/fl-repo/README.md

+# Overview and Purpose of Project
+This GitHub project is meant to teach students about federated learning and federated continual learning.

 # Install Environment
 You will first need to create a conda environment to run experiments.
 You can install the basic libraries needed as follows: